 Introduction

 Collaboration is an important aspect of science, technology, engineering and mathematics (STEM) classes.
 In STEM classes, assignments typically have a small range of acceptable answers that every student must reach to obtain full credit.
 This contrasts with humanities and social science classes where every student’s essay will likely be distinct or plagiarism will be much clearer.
-Additionally, problems may require a key insight which is easily communicated with other people.
-Furthermore, like in other disciplines, group work and brainstorming may lead more quickly to the correct answer than anyone working in isolation.
-Finally, collaboration’s importance is enhanced by the relatively large portion of final grades that depend on homework.
+Additionally, problems may require a key insight which is easily communicated to other people.
+Furthermore, as in other disciplines, group work and brainstorming may lead more quickly to the correct answer than if people work in isolation.
+Finally, the importance of collaboration is enhanced by the relatively large portion of final grades that depend on homework.

 Another characteristic of STEM classes is the large gender disparity.
 There is a wide body of research cataloging the differences in career choices and trajectories between men and women in STEM fields.
 Two overarching theories have been posited to explain these patterns: The deficit model and the difference model (Sonnert and Holton 1996).
 The deficit model emphasizes structural obstacles while the difference model focuses more on internal goals and behavior (Sonnert and Holton 1996).
-My research investigates if collaboration is one of these structural barriers preventing women from succeeding in STEM fields.
+My research investigates the question of whether collaboration is one of these structural barriers preventing women from succeeding in STEM fields.
 In fact, prior research has found that classroom climate, including group working conditions, may reduce women’s confidence, especially in male-dominated fields (Hall 1982).

 Computer Science has become an overwhelmingly male field.
 Since the middle of the 1980s, the percentage of women working in computer science related professions has steadily decreased.
 Women have earned only about 15% of the undergraduate degrees in computer science in recent years despite earning 37% in 1985 (Women in Computer Science 2017).
-While there is evidence that as much as 82% of the gap in STEM bachelor’s degrees is attributable to high school or before (Legewie and DiPrete Pathways 2014), the college experience is still worth studying.
+While there is evidence that as much as 82% of the gap in STEM bachelor’s degrees is attributable to aspects of education in high school or before (Legewie and DiPrete Pathways 2014), the college experience is still worth studying.
 Many initiatives including “Girls Who Code” and “NASA Women” have attempted to combat the dearth of women in computer science by increasing women’s opportunity, participation, and interest.

 This project explores and analyzes grades and collaboration from a computer science class at Yale to better understand the internal dynamics of the class.
 There are two major goals of this project.
-The first goal is to understand collaboration better by describing how it operates in this context and determining its relationship with grades and learning.
+The first goal is to understand collaboration better by describing how it operates in this context and determining its relationship to grades and learning.
 The class studied is a particularly good example of the importance of collaboration.
-The class has a reputation for being hard, the class has many students, and the homework makes up the majority (75%) of the final grade.
+The class has a reputation for being difficult, the class has many students, and the homework makes up the majority (75%) of the final grade.
 In fact, many of the student reviews of the class mention the importance of collaboration.
 One student warned that “as long as you find a group to collaborate with, it’s a doable class” (Anonymous 2015).
 This heightened importance will make this class especially suitable for analysis.

-The second goal is to explore the gender dynamics of the collaboration and grades to determine if and how different genders are granted opportunities unequally.
+The second goal is to explore the gender dynamics of the collaboration and grades to determine if and how different genders might be granted opportunities unequally.
 This essay aims to help understand and explain these trends by examining granular data from a computer science class.
 Focusing on the in-class dynamics that most organizations do not have access to, can expose barriers that women face inside the classroom that may be unrelated to external factors.
 A clearer understanding of the intersection of collaboration and gender can help make classes more data-driven and fair.

 The Data